How Infographics Can Boost Your Content Marketing Strategy12 min read

 They’re shareable.
 People love to share interesting visual content on social media.
 Take a look at your own Facebook or LinkedIn feeds if you don’t believe me.

 If you want your content to get shared and even go viral, infographics are one of the best ways to make that happen.
 Add your website link along with your infographics to drive more traffic.

 They’re good for SEO.
 Text-based posts aren’t the only way to rank for target keywords.
 Infographics can help you show up in Google’s image results.

-Plus, infographics are a great link building tool.
+Plus, they are a great link building tool.
 If your infographic gets a lot of backlinks and shares, search engines will pick that up and help it rank higher for relevant keywords.

 They help increase brand awareness.
-You can add your logo, website and company information to your infographics to increase brand awareness on multiple platforms.
+You can add your logo, website and company information to increase brand awareness on multiple platforms.

 How to use infographics to boost content marketing

-We could go on and on about the benefits of infographics, but let’s talk about something even better: how to incorporate infographics into your content marketing strategy.
+We could go on and on about the benefits of infographics, but let’s talk about something even better: how to incorporate them into your content marketing strategy.